 Figs. 9 and 10 give some information on the temporal scales of ocean variability with respect to the heat content of the water column.
-Being only 10 to 20 days apart from each other, the sea surface anomalies show warming during the end of February/beginning of March 1997in the Greenland/Iceland area (Fig. 9), and cooling in the following 10 days thereafter (Fig. 10).
-The high variability of the ocean heat content is also shown in a Power Point Slide Show available from the author.
-This example indicates that the changes in heat content in the East Greenland shelf region north of 65°N may have taken place at any time between the two observations made in autumn 1992 and 1993.
+Being only 10 to 20 days apart from each other, the sea surface anomalies show density changes during the end of February/beginning of March 1997 in the Greenland/Iceland area.
+This example indicates that the changes in heat and/or salt content in the East Greenland shelf region north of 65°N may have taken place at any time between the two observations made in autumn 1992 and 1993.